bram209/typed-react-router/README.md

 - Refactorable
 - React Router V6 compatible

 It discourages links to relative paths and allows the editor to provide auto-completion of full explicit paths.
-This has the adventages of:
+This has the advantages of:
 - You directly see where a link will be navigating to
 - You get auto-completions on all route patterns
-- Modifiying the (parent) routes will result in compile errors
+- Modifying the (parent) routes will result in compile errors
 - Correct route parameters are enforced by the type system

 > During route declaration, you may use absolute & relative route paths.
 When it talks about discouraging relative paths, it is about **pointing** to the route that should not be relative, not the declaration of it.

+## Install

+`npm install typed-react-router`

+`yarn add typed-react-router`

 ## Getting started

-`typed-react-router` works with any project that uses React Router V6 and is built upon it's [route objects api](https://reactrouter.com/docs/en/v6/examples/route-objects)
+`typed-react-router` works with any project that uses React Router V6 and is built upon its [route objects api](https://reactrouter.com/docs/en/v6/examples/route-objects)

 1. You need to define your routes as Route Objects
 2. Make a `const` assertion of your routes so that no literal types will be widened (e.g. no going from `"/courses"` to `string`).
 This will enable the typescript compiler to infer the route patterns